rodrigopires01/AWS-Cloud/Project/EC2/Control Instance - Inova.md

 nano pki/ca.crt
 ```
 #### Now you have a Subordinate CA ready to sign certificates.
-since we have a running SubCA, lets generate all the certificates we are going to need the configure the whole network.
+Since we have a running SubCA, lets generate all the certificates we are going to need the configure the whole network.
 ```
 ./easyrsa build-client-full vpn.client.pt nopass ./easyrsa build-server-full vpn.inova.pt nopass